patricks/osm-garmin/README.md

 Installation
 ------------

-* Create a *machine.conf* file in the conf directory (copy and motify the machine.conf.example file)
+* Create a *machine.conf* file in the conf directory (copy and motify the machine.conf.example file).
+* Download boundaries with the *osm-get_bounds.sh* script.
-* [optional] Get mkgmap and mkgmap splitter jars or build it via the *mkgmap-suite_get.sh* script
+* [optional] Get mkgmap and mkgmap splitter jars or build it via the *mkgmap-suite_get.sh* script.

 Usage
 -----